Dc0dez/Cplusplus-projects/README.md

 # Cplusplus-projects

-This repo contains code I wrote for projects that I worked on for CSS 342.
+This repo contains code I wrote for projects in CSS 342.